OlaYZen/Tools/README.md

 # Tools
 A collection of custom tools I regularly use across both Windows and Linux.

-## List of applications/dependencies required for the operation of my custom tools.
+## List of applications/dependencies required for the usage of my custom tools.
-## Windows
+### Windows
 `Windows/Hyprland.ahk`
   - [AutoHotkey](https://www.autohotkey.com/)